-Getting the best out of Zoom features for your team.
+Getting the best out of this videoconferencing software for your team.

 Ever since the outbreak of COVID-19, the demand for video conferencing has crossed limits and has become a necessity most people cannot do without.
 Initially, it was seen as a tool used in order to stay connected with colleagues and family settled overseas, or in another city at the very least.
 But today, every individual who can afford the Internet uses this technology to stay connected with contacts both personal and professional.